heslabs/linux-soc-haps/03_FPGA_Prototyping/fpga-prototyping.md

 ---
 ## Applications of HAPS FPGA Prototyping Platform

-  * Education: Used in universities for teaching digital system design and creating typical SoC designs with processors 5 .
+    * Education: Used in universities for teaching digital system design and creating typical SoC designs with processors.
-  * Commercial Product Development: Enables digital designers to create custom digital systems with FPGAs, especially when off-the-shelf microcontroller products do not meet specific requirements 5 .
+    * Commercial Product Development: Enables digital designers to create custom digital systems with FPGAs, especially when off-the-shelf microcontroller products do not meet specific requirements.
-  * Prototyping for Chip/SoC Designs: Used by ASIC designers for prototyping their designs and providing demonstrations or proof of concepts 5 .
+    * Prototyping for Chip/SoC Designs: Used by ASIC designers for prototyping their designs and providing demonstrations or proof of concepts.

 By leveraging the HAPS-SX FPGA prototyping platform, designers can accelerate the development process, ensure thorough verification and validation, and ultimately achieve a more efficient transition from prototype to production.

 ---

-* Industry’s highest performance and most scalable pre-silicon prototyping system,  equipped with largest logic capacity FPGA device
-* Design and verify your custom IP and SoC with real-world speed interfaces, software, and hardware all working together

 ![haps-vu19p-mipi-pcie](https://github.com/user-attachments/assets/f6dff28d-4308-4775-9bfd-834ea624c6b3)

 ---